AdobeDocs/experience-platform.en/help/sources/tutorials/api/create/crm/sugarcrm-accounts-contacts.md

 ### Explore your source {#explore}

 Using the base connection ID you generated in the previous step, you can explore files and directories by performing GET requests.
-Use the following calls to find the path of the file you wish to bring into [!DNL Platform]:
+Use the following calls to find the path of the file you wish to bring into Platform:

 **API format**